 It took years to find an opportunity where a warm beach would just be a short drive away.
 Now I’m here and I’m honored to be here.

-Thank you for clicking here to learn a little more about me as I start my role as evening anchor/reporter here at FOX 4.
+Thank you for clicking here to learn a little more about me.
 I anchor the 6 p.m., 10 p.m. & 11 p.m. newscasts but you may also see me reporting in the field from time to time.

-Like many of you, I’m coming here from the Midwest.
+Like many of you, I came here from the Midwest, starting in March 2022.
 Fourteen years in Iowa at KCRG-TV, the ABC affiliate, in Cedar Rapids, most recently as evening anchor.
 While in Iowa, I covered three presidential caucus campaigns, the major floods of 2008 and 2016 as also a derecho that hit Cedar Rapids in August 2020, destroying 60 percent of the city’s tree canopy.

 Before that, three years as an evening news anchor at WEAU-TV (NBC), in Eau Claire, Wisconsin, and nine years as a sports anchor/reporter in Duluth, Minnesota, Eau Claire, and Topeka, Kansas.
 I graduated in 1997 from the University of Wisconsin-Madison with a double-major in political science and broadcast journalism.